 A: Yes.
-Bluetooth serial (EIA-232) adapters, available in good computer shops, are architecture-neutral, i.e. they are
+Bluetooth serial (RS-232) adapters are architecture-neutral, i.e. they are

 the same for PC, Amiga and other systems.

 works with a Bluetooth serial adapter attached to the Amiga serial

 port.
 The PC side must support the Bluetooth Serial Port Profile,

 which makes it possible to select the Amiga side as a standard COM

 port in Amiga Explorer.
 Depending on the adapter, no configuration